kontent-ai/delivery-sdk-net/README.md

 ## Retry capabilities

 By default, the SDK uses a retry policy, asking for requested content again in case of an error.
-You can disable the retry policy by setting the `DeliveryOptions.EnableRetryLogic` parameter to `false`.
+You can disable the retry policy by setting the `DeliveryOptions.EnableRetryPolicy` parameter to `false`.
 The default policy retries the HTTP requests if the following status codes are returned:

 * 408 - `RequestTimeout`
 * 429 - `TooManyRequests`